-5 Management and restoration
+5 Management, maintenance and rehabilitation

-This section describes the management and restoration measures used to address the potential impacts to land identified and described in Section 3.3 and, specifically, to address regulatory requirements of the RIDA.
+This section describes the management, maintenance and rehabilitation measures used to address the potential impacts to land identified and described in Section 3.3 and, specifically, to address the regulatory requirements of the RIDA.

-It should be noted that the implementation of restoration activities is contingent on a particular potential impact actually occurring.
-The subsidence impacts having the potential to occur within the longwall 500-series of panels have been identified and discussed at Section 4.2, and are based on the extensive experience associated with subsidence and other impacts on previous longwall panel series, as well as subsidence prediction assessments for the 500-series.
-For supporting surface infrastructure disturbance on the longwall 500-series panels, the disturbance footprints and locations are well known in advance of the impact occurring.
+It should be noted that the implementation of any maintenance and/or rehabilitation activities is contingent on a particular potential impact actually occurring.
+The subsidence impacts having the potential to occur within the longwall 500-series of panels have been identified and discussed at Section 4.2, and are based on the extensive experience associated with subsidence and other impacts from previous longwall panel series, as well as subsidence prediction assessments for the 500-series.

+For supporting surface infrastructure disturbance on the longwall 500-series panels, the disturbance footprints and locations are known sufficiently in advance of the impact occurring such that the following general procedure for rehabilitating land can be adopted: